LeoPhilly/grpo-profiling-harness/design_doc.md

 ### What OOM errors did you run into?

-Note that since I was running this on a single A100 40GB, this was a colocated GPU set up (using the same GPU is used for both generation/training) with training done via HF and generation done via vLLM.
+Note that since I was running this on a single A100 40GB, this was a colocated GPU set up (the same GPU is used for both generation/training) with training done via HF and generation done via vLLM.
 I ran into quite a few OOM errors and I have listed some of the major ones (in order of occurrence), along with their solutions/diagnostics below:

 #### vLLM gpu_memory_utilization